Stamford Bridge is an all-seater stadium with a capacity of 42,500 and home to Chelsea Football Club.

 The Grosvenor Kensington Hotel (right), 2-10 Harrington Road, Kensington, SW7 3ER, is ideally located in Central London.
 This superior hotel is within easy walking distance of Stamford Bridge and offers easy access to many local attractions.

 South Kensington and Victoria Train stations are located within a very short walking distance.
 Heathrow Airport is also within 35 minutes.
 Parking facilities are offered in a nearby NCP car park.

-What have other Away Fans said about their trip to Stamford Bridge?
+What Have Other Away Fans said About Their Trip to Stamford Bridge?